faster horse

 This change requires companies to employ specialists who can develop a differentiated and customer-relevant strategy and translate it into outstanding, unique, and aesthetically appealing customer experiences.
 People who are not only creative designers but also support the company in ways that keep it on track in everything it does.
 A profile that moves between the usual silos of marketing, product management, development, and design.
 A profile that is neither fish nor fowl, but both.
 Fish-birds, so to speak.

 “The purpose of a business is to create a customer,” Peter Drucker once said.
 After 35 years working with companies, agencies, and consultants, I still must conclude that most organizations do not put the customer at the center of their business and that shareholder relevance far outweighs customer relevance.
 While everyone complains, few are successful: Steve Jobs (also Tim Cook) and Jeff Bezos are frequently quoted, and their successes prove them right.
 So why doesn’t everyone follow their strategy?
 After all, it’s pretty simple.
-You need to put the customer at the center of everything you do and have capable employees who can implement this strategy, also with AI.
+You need to put the customer at the center of everything you do and have capable employees who can implement this strategy, also with the use of AI.

 Customer-centered design isn’t new, but it is new to many companies.
 It focuses on one’s own capacity to design and manage the company to benefit the customer.
 It establishes the necessary framework conditions for implementing AI that benefit the customer.
-It implements design management across the company, taking the reins and keeping the herd of AI horses together.
+It implements design management across the company, taking the reins and keeping the herd of AI-horses together.

 Does that sound like an intriguing task?
 Then join me at HSLU for further training as a design manager, brand manager, or CX manager.